ulinja/adventofcode/2023/README.md

-# Advent of Code solutions
+# Advent of Code 2023

-This directory contains [my](https://github.com/ulinja/) solvers, written in Python, for Advent Of Code.
+This directory contains solutions for AOC 2023, where I used Python.

+I wrote a [python runner](./solve) which executes my solvers with their respective input data.

 **Dependencies:**
 - Python >= 3.11